Profitability ratios: types, formulas and how to use

 Higher gross margins give you important advantages:

-- Greater cash retention: Keep more of each sale for operating expenses
+- Greater cash retention: keeps more of each sale for operating expenses

-- Improved sustainability: More runway to cover costs and generate profit
+- Improved sustainability: provides more runway to cover costs and generate profit

-- Performance insights: Early warning system for threats and opportunities
+- Performance insights: serves as an early warning system for threats and opportunities

 Formula for calculating gross profit margin ratio

-Learn more in our guide How to measure profitability.
+Learn more in the guide How to measure profitability.

-Get tips to improve these ratios in our guide How to increase profit.
+Get tips to improve these ratios in the guide How to increase profit.

 2. Net profit margin